edporras/sigen/README.md

 PAT, PMT, NIT, SDT, BAT, TDT, TOT and their descriptors.

-I wrote the initial version of this library ca. 1997 and updated it around 2003 with a few minor tweaks done since then.
-Nobody was maintaining it I was given permission to the source so I could make changes to it if needed.
+I wrote the initial version of this library ca. 1999-2000 and updated it around 2003 with a few minor tweaks done since then.
+It was used in production but nobody had since been maintaining it so I was given permission to open the source so I could make changes to it if needed.

+This is very legacy so now it's mainly a C++ feature playground.

 Building